SERMON NOTES — November 25, 2018

 We are to be “bearing witness to it”!
 God’s Kingdom has been coming into this world through Jesus the King (that’s what “Christ” means, “king”!) for two thousand years now, and we bear witness to it!
 The kingdoms of this world are formed in tribalism, Us versus Them, based on fear and violence.
 Jesus came to die at the hands of our kingdoms in order that the Risen King might pour out a Holy Spirit to begin transforming our human kingdoms — “Thy kingdom come, thy will be done, on earth as in heaven.”

-The other crucial principle of bearing witness to Jesus’ way of ruling is from last year’s Gospel Reading on Christ the King Sunday (Matthew 25:31-32, 34-35, 40):
+The other crucial principle of bearing witness to Jesus’ way of ruling is from last year’s Gospel Reading on Reign of Christ Sunday (Matthew 25:31-32, 34-35, 40):

 “When the Son of Man comes in his glory, and all the angels with him, then he will sit on the throne of his glory.
 All the nations will be gathered before him, and he will separate the nations one from another as a shepherd separates the sheep from the goats. . . .
 Then the king will say to those at his right hand, ‘Come, you that are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world; for I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me. . . .
 Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.’”

 [Extemporize ending on the incredible reading of this passage by Brian Zahnd, A Farewell to Mars, chap.
-7, “Clouds, Christ, and Kingdom Come,” bringing to life Jesus’ words as a judgment on nations in history according to the criteria of caring for the least; see Christ the King A.]
+7, “Clouds, Christ, and Kingdom Come,” bringing to life Jesus’ words as a judgment on nations in history according to the criteria of caring for the least; see Reign of Christ A.]

 Lutheran Church of the Savior